 Pesticide Data Reassessment

 Some pesticide data from sediment samples were assessed without organic carbon-normalized calculations for the 2020-2022 California Integrated Report.
 As discussed in section 3.2.2.1, the toxicity of some pesticides is dependent on the amount of organic carbon within sediment.
 Therefore, all data where the organic carbon-normalized concentration had not been correctly evaluated were reassessed using the appropriate carbon-normalized data.
-Pesticides reassessed include pyrethroids (cypermethrin, deltamethrin, and permethrin).
+Pesticides reassessed include three pyrethroids cypermethrin, deltamethrin, and permethrin.
 Reassessment resulted in six new listings:

 Cypermethrin